mnemnion/orb/doc/md/grym/prose.md

 ~#/peg

-The =lpeg= engine doesn't model this directly but it's possible to provide it.
-We only need the subset of this where =a= is unique, that is, =pattern= does not contain =bookend= at any level of expansion.
+The `lpeg` engine doesn't model this directly but it's possible to provide it.
+We only need the subset of this where `a` is unique, that is, `pattern` does not contain `bookend` at any level of expansion.

 GGG being a specification format needn't respect this limitation.
 Orb